-Generally, enrollment periods are on every three week period, except when specifically designated by the Director of the School.
+Generally, enrollment periods are on three weeks period, except when specifically designated by the Director of the School.
 Students may be scheduled to enter at other times to coincide with class availability.

 Nuvani Institute is on a clock hour basis and therefore has a continuous term.
 Our school year is the same as the calendar year.